TIMELINE of ACTIVITIES 2013-2021

 Astrodome Conservancy launches a strategic planning process to identify priorities and create a roadmap for the growth and development of the organization through 2021.
 The Conservancy Board of Directors hires Public Communications Inc. (PCI) of Chicago to conduct the process which begins with dozens of interviews with Domecoming guests at the event.

-Year-end event hosted by Eighth Wonder Brewery highlights Astrodome Conservancy activities for supporters and provides update on Harris County Phase 1 redevelopment.
+Jun 2018: Year-end event hosted by Eighth Wonder Brewery highlights Astrodome Conservancy activities for supporters and provides updates on Harris County Phase 1 redevelopment.

-Conservancy Vice Chair Minnette Boesel and Executive Director Beth Wiedower Jackson meet with candidate for Harris County Judge Lina Hidalgo to introduce the organization, the Astrodome project, and answer questions about the process to date.
+Oct 2018: Conservancy Vice-Chair Minnette Boesel and Executive Director Beth Wiedower Jackson meet with the candidate for Harris County Judge Lina Hidalgo to introduce the organization, the Astrodome project, and answer questions about the process to date.

 Nov 2018: County Judge candidate Lina Hidalgo elected to office by popular vote.